These definitions were developed by members of the Loss and Damage Collaboration, the

 Whereas

-“Loss and Damage" (big “L” and “D”) is used to describe the policies and plans that are used to avert, minimize, and address loss and damage, such as those that are negotiated at the
+“Loss and Damage” (big “L” and “D”) is used to describe the policies and plans that are used to avert, minimise and address loss and damage, such as those that are negotiated at the

 What are the different types of loss and damage?